eureka-research/Eureka/isaacgymenvs/docs/dextreme.md

 # Multi-GPU settings

 If you want to train on multiple GPUs (or a single DGX node), we also provide training scripts and the code to run both Manual DR as well as ADR below.
 The ${GPUS} variable needs to be set beforehand in your bash e.g. GPUS=8 if you are using a single node.
-Throughout our experimentation for the DeXtreme work, We trained our policies on a single node containg 8 NVIDIA A40 GPUs.
+Throughout our experimentation for the DeXtreme work, We trained our policies on a single node containing 8 NVIDIA A40 GPUs.

 # Manual DR